Metropolitan Voting and Its Divisions: The Case of Montpellier

 Emmanuel Négrier, University of Montpellier; Jean-Paul Volle, University of Montpellier; Julien Audemard and Stéphane Coursière, University of Montpellier

-The sociological identity of the city
+The Sociological Identity of the City

-One way to explain the vote for Mélenchon is through the sociological makeup of the city of Montpellier, which, according to INSEE, had a poverty rate of 27% in 2019—nearly double the national average—a figure that resonates with the social agenda championed by the candidate.
+One way to explain the vote for Mélenchon is through the sociological profile of the city of Montpellier, which, according to INSEE, had a poverty rate of 27% in 2019—nearly double the national average—a figure that resonates with the social agenda championed by the candidate.

 Author provided